 3. There’s a positive relationship between ESG and financial performance in emerging markets

-There’s a growing number of studies finding a positive relationship between corporate financial performance and ESG in emerging markets than in developed markets.
-This is mainly because of lower ESG standards across the board in these markets which resulted in larger potential gains.
+A growing number of studies are finding a positive relationship between corporate financial performance and ESG in emerging markets than in developed markets.
+This is mainly because lower ESG standards in these markets resulted in larger potential gains.

 4. The trade-off between fund performance and sustainability is a myth